-The draft report is shared with relevant government organisations, including DPE-Water's planning group, WaterNSW, NRAR, DPE-EHG and DPI-Fisheries for comment.
-The Commission aims to provide four weeks for agency review of the draft.
+The draft report is shared with relevant government organisations for comment, including DPE-Water's planning group, WaterNSW, NRAR, DPE-EHG and DPI-Fisheries.
+The Commission

+Document No: D22/3364 Page 19 of 21 Status: Final Version: 1.0 aims to provide four weeks for agency review of the draft.
 Agencies are requested to identify any concerns regarding accuracy or the Commission's findings or concerns regarding the recommendations.
 Issues raised in the agency review are considered by the Commission in preparing the final report.